 From £195 per person we can include a visit to the control room of Chernobyl's Reactor 4, the scene of the world's worst nuclear disaster.
-The control room is still highly radioactive so you are required to wear a full protective suit, helmut and mask.
-You can not stay here longer than 5 minutes.
+The control room is still highly radioactive so you are required to wear a full protective suit, helmet and mask.
+You cannot stay here longer than 5 minutes.

 Follow in the footsteps of Ben Fogle as he spent a week inside the Chernobyl Exclusion Zone as featured on Channel 5.